ClusterHQ/flocker/docs/tutorial/vagrant-setup.rst

    Current machine states:

    node1                     running (virtualbox)
+   node2                     running (virtualbox)
    ...
-   alice@mercury:~/flocker-tutorial$ vagrant ssh node1
+   alice@mercury:~/flocker-tutorial$ vagrant ssh -c hostname node1
-   Last login: Wed Jul 16 07:51:58 2014 from 10.0.2.2
-   Welcome to your Packer-built virtual machine.
-   [vagrant@node1 ~]$
+   node1
+   Connection to 127.0.0.1 closed. alice@mercury:~/flocker-tutorial$ vagrant ssh -c hostname node2 node2
+   Connection to 127.0.0.1 closed. alice@mercury:~/flocker-tutorial$

 If all goes well, the next step is to configure your SSH agent.
 This will allow Flocker to authenticate itself to the VM.